pmorie/node-documentation/README.writing_cartridges.md

 ### Lock configuration ###

-The `metadata/root_files.txt` lists the files and directories, one per line, that will be provided to the cartridge author with read/write access while the cartridge is unlocked, but only read access to the end user while the cartridge is locked.
+The `metadata/locked_files.txt` lists the files and directories, one per line, that will be provided to the cartridge author with read/write access while the cartridge is unlocked, but only read access to the cartridge user while the cartridge is locked.

+OpenShift will replace the cartridge instance symlinks included in the `metadata/locked_files.txt` with the actual files the first time the cartridge instance is unlocked.

 Any non-existent files that are included in the list will be created when the cartridge is unlocked.
 Any missing parent directories will be created as needed.
 The list is anchored at the gear's home directory.
 Entries ending in slash is processed as a directory.
 Entries ending in asterisk are a list of files.
 Entries ending in an other character are considered files.
 OpenShift will not attempt to change files to directories or vice versa, and your cartridge may fail to operate if files are miscatergorized and you depend on OpenShift to create them.

 #### Lock configuration example

-Here is a `root_files.txt` for a PHP cartridge:
+Here is a `locked_files.txt` for a PHP cartridge:

     .pearrc
     php-5.3/bin/
-    php-5.3/bin/*
     php-5.3/conf/*

 Note in the above list the files in the `php-5.3/conf` directory are